The ongoing COVID-19 pandemic has come with a side effect none before it has evoked: Companies all over the world have sent employees home to work.

 Many companies have video conferencing systems in place.
 But few employees are truly comfortable using them.

 It’s important to have remote tech ambassadors in place to troubleshoot and make everyone else comfortable.
-Technology problems during meetings waste a ton of time and discourage employees from connecting while they’re remote.
+Technology problems during meetings waste a ton of time and discourage remote employees from connecting.

 Video conferencing options include:

 - Zoom.
 Quickly dominating the market in video conferencing, Zoom is one of the most robust services for its price.
 Mix and match free hosts, who have a 40-minute meeting limit, and Pro ($14.99 per month) or Business ($19.99 per month) hosts, who get additional features and meetings up to 24 hours.

 - Google Meet.
 This video conferencing service by Google automatically integrates with Google Calendar and comes included with a G Suite account, which costs between $6 and $25 per user per month.
 Or any Gmail user can host a meeting through the service for free.

 - Skype.
 This desktop and mobile app from Microsoft was a pioneer in video chat.
 It includes video, voice calls, and instant messaging, and any Skype user can also get a local phone number for VoIP, or Voice over Internet Protocol (Internet-based), calls.
 You can sign up for a free business account through Microsoft Teams or upgrade for $5 or $12.50 per user per month for more features.